 - After 12 months some children may be comforted by a special object or toy.
-However, first check recommendations for safe sleeping and avoiding SIDS (sudden infant death syndrome).
+However, first check recommendations for safe sleeping and avoiding (sudden unexpected death in infancy).

 - Leave their bedroom door open so they can hear you moving around the house.